/ seo-glossary / What Is 410 Gone Status? SEO Glossary

 Learn what 410 Gone status means in SEO, why it matters, and how to use it for better search rankings.

 A 410 Gone status code is an HTTP response that tells browsers and search engines a page has been permanently removed and will not be coming back.
 Unlike a 404 Not Found, which indicates a page might simply be missing or temporarily unavailable, a 410 explicitly communicates that the removal was intentional and permanent.
-The resource is gone, and the server does not have a forwarding address for it.
+RFC 9110, the current HTTP Semantics specification, defines it precisely: the 410 status code "indicates that access to the target resource is no longer available at the origin server and that this condition is likely to be permanent."
+The spec adds that if the origin server "does not know, or has no facility to determine, whether or not the condition is permanent, the status code 404 (Not Found) ought to be used instead."

 Why 410 Gone Matters for SEO